Top 10 Tips for Cleaning Data in Google Sheets

 - Send survey responses to an existing spreadsheet: In Forms, on the Responses tab, click "More" and then "Select response destination".
 Navigate to Select existing spreadsheet > Select.
 Choose your spreadsheet and click "Select".

-2. Restrict data entry with lists
+2. Restrict Data Entry with Lists

 Reduce the chance of data-entry errors by limiting choices in Sheets.
-For example, if you have a status column, you can give choices, such as Done, In Progressand Not Started.
+For example, if you have a status column, you can give choices, such as Done, In Progress and Not Started.
 You specify the options and they appear in a drop-down list in each cell in the column.

-How to restrict data
+How to Restrict Data

 - In Sheets, open a spreadsheet.